EduardBargues/cicd-template/README.md

 # CICD-TEMPLATE

 This repo is meant to provide an initial template for teams so they can fork it and start working on it.
+Plug and run solution that holds a web api supported by a lambda and developed in aspnetcore 3.1.
+Useful for teams that look for a functional solution that requires minimum configuration.

+- WebApi developed in C# and AspNetCore 3.1 (supported by a lambda).
+- Infrastructure as Code using Terraform 1.x.
+- End to end tests developed in NodeJs with Jest.
+- Docker images are used to be able to run the web api locally without installing anything.

 ## Features this repo provides